Updated 12/10/2025

 </dict>

-Step 7 of 8: Build a UEM Freestyle Workflow
+Step 7 of 9: Build a UEM Freestyle Workflow to Deploy PSSO

 UEM delivers payloads and apps in non-sequential order.
-I recommend using Workspace ONE UEM Freestyle to sequence the order of operation.
-By utilizing a Workflow UEM will force sequential installation order ensuring that this solution works as advertised.
+PSSO requires installation in a specific order of operation to function.
+By utilizing a UEM Workflow it will force sequential installation order ensuring that this solution works as advertised.
+Here is a sample Workflow to deploy PSSO:

-Step 8 of 8: Deploy a UEM Sensor to track status
+Step 8 of 9: This step is optional!
+Deploy a UEM Sensor to track status

 In order to track the rollout and success of PSSO I recommend the following UEM Sensor be deployed which allows reporting back on the status of your PSSO rollout.
 I found this recommended out on the Internet somewhere and apologize for not remembering where I got it in order to credit the original author, but whoever wrote this I extend a thank you for sharing it: